ankitaggarwal011/PyCNN/README.md

 ## Motivation

 This is an extension of a demo at 14th Cellular Nanoscale Networks and Applications (CNNA) Conference 2014.
+I have written a blog post, available at [Image Processing in CNN with Python on Raspberry Pi](http://blog.ankitaggarwal.me/technology/image-processing-with-cellular-neural-networks-using-python-on-raspberry-pi/).

 ## Dependencies
 The python modules are needed in order to use this library.